BolvarsDad/BolvarsDad/README.md

 I am:
 - 20 years old.
 - 🧬 MSc Biomedical Engineering at the KTH Royal Insitute of Technology in Stockholm, Sweden.<br>
-- 💻 MSc Computer Science at MDU Mälardalens Universitet in Västerås, Sweden. <br>
+- 💻 MSc Computer Science at MDU Mälardalens University in Västerås, Sweden. <br>
 - 🩸 A blood donor.

 ## Languages with high proficiency: